fsfe/reuse-docs/site/content/page.md

 For a project using the version control system to convey information about authorship, you must:

- * make sure the version control system is publicly accessible and will remain so,
+ * make sure the version control system is publicly accessible and take steps[^3] to ensure it will remain so,
  * provide a link back to the original file in version control from each header,
- * ensure that if someone copies the source repository without version control system metadata (such as if they make a tar-file of it), then the version control system metadata must still be included, for example in the form of a bill of material (see later), an automatically generated log file or similar,
+ * ensure that if someone copies the source repository without version control system metadata (such as if they make a tar-file of it), then the version control system metadata relevant for determining authorship must still be included, for example in the form of a bill of material (see later), an automatically generated log file or similar,
  * make sure the commit metadata reflect the actual authorship